Create and run multi-company groups to collaborate with people outside of your company's Workplace.

 If the group is a closed multi-company group and the admin disables approvals for new members, then anyone with a group invite link will be able to join the group without admin approval.

 When you invite somebody to a multi-company group, the person's admins will be able to access data in the group.
 If the person is currently a Workplace Advanced user, the admins who'll be able to access the data would include the person's current admins.
-If the person is a Workplace Essential user, the admins who'll be able to access the data would include anybody who became an admin if they were upgraded to Workplace Advanced.

 No. Each member of a multi-company group (MCG) uses their own Workplace account within the group, and members of the group don't see any other content in another company's Workplace account.
 Learn more about multi-company groups.